-We often have First Time Buyers considering their first move onto the property ladder as they ponder whether to buy a home or continue renting.
+We often have First Time Buyers in Sheffield considering their first move onto the property ladder as they ponder whether to buy a home or continue renting.
 According to a recent survey by Halifax, 372,000 First Time Buyers got onto the property ladder in 2018.
 This equates to a huge 50% of all house purchases with a mortgage.
 You would have to go way back to 1995 for a time when First Time Buyers accounted for a larger share of the market.
 So the question for First Time Buyers is, “is buying better than renting?”.

 When comparing renting to buying, the most common thing that you will hear is that renting is a waste of money.
 People say that it is always better to own a house rather than to rent one; but is that statement always true?
 In fact, times have changed and it’s now a lot more common for people to rent.

 As an expert Mortgage Broker in Sheffield, we thought that with all of our mortgage experience we should talk about whether you should buy or rent a property.

 The property market has been riding the same roller coaster for years now, it’s constantly up and down and changing course, you never know what’s next.
 So, if you buy a property and the market plummets, your property could down in value too.

 Unfortunately, this has happened to thousands of homeowners over the years, although, history suggests that even if you buy at the very peak of the market as long as you can afford to keep the property eventually prices tend to go back up.

 For example, during the credit crunch period sold values dipped.
 Before the coronavirus outbreak in 2020, this was one of the lowest economic periods of recent times.
 Surprisingly, less than a decade later these sell values shot up to a new all-time high, meaning that if you bought a property between 2005-2010, it was more than likely that your property value had increased.